TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

 *   `IntegrityError: (1364, "Field 'comment_id' doesn't have a default value")` happens when trying to file or update an issue

 In some versions of SQL, the `STRICT_TRANS_TABLES` option is set by default.
 You'll have to disable this option to stop this error.

+*   `ImportError: No module named six.moves`

+You may not have six.moves in your virtual environment and you may need to install it.

+1. Determine that python and pip versions are possibly in vpython-root
+    1.  `which python`
+    1.  `which pip`
+1. If your python and pip are in vpython-root
+    1.  ```sudo `which python` `which pip` install six```

 ## Supported browsers